 One of the most useful applications of GPS tracking technology is in fleet vehicles.
 If your company operates a fleet of vehicles for sales, distribution or delivery, then GPS trackers can help you monitor the efficiency of your fleet.
 You can use GPS car trackers to gather information on fuel consumption, find more efficient routes, check driver productivity, and create other reports to help your company improve its efficiency and cut costs.

 Companies of all sizes are using GPS

-GPS trackers and the law - 5 essential points to remember
+GPS Trackers and the law - 5 essential points to remember

-- There must be a legitimate business reason for tracking an employee vehicle.
+- There must be a legitimate business reason for tracking an employee's vehicle.
 If questioned, your company must be able to prove that it had a legitimate business reason for installing GPS trackers on its vehicles.
 Possible reasons include monitoring and improving fleet efficiency, improving customer service (i.e. speeding up delivery times by choosing more efficient routes), monitoring worker productivity or reducing fuel consumption across the fleet.

-Should companies give employees control over tracking?
+Should companies give employees control over their tracking?

-Such an agreement would stipulate that use of a company car is subject to switching tracking technology on at their designated work start time and off again at the end of the working day.
-This allows the employer to monitor what they need to, such as fuel consumption, route efficiency and worker productivity.
-Just as crucially, such an arrangement also keeps intact the trusting relationship between business and staff member.
+Such an agreement would stipulate that the use of a company car is subject to switching tracking technology on at their designated work start time and off again at the end of the working day.
+This allows the employer to monitor what they need, such as fuel consumption, route efficiency and worker productivity.
+Such an arrangement also keeps the trusting relationship between the business and staff members intact.